BardicDefense/purple-hack/spells.md

   effect).
-- Insanity — Creatures totalling no more than 90 Hit Points act as if a Confusion spell had been placed upon them until a Restoration spell removes the madness. -Pain — All creatures are affected.
+- Insanity — Creatures totalling no more than 90 Hit Points act as if a Confusion spell had been placed upon them until a Restoration spell removes the madness.
+- Pain — All creatures are affected.
 Wracking pains shoot through their bodies, inflicting a –4 attack penalty for 3d6+2 turns.
-- Persuasion — All creatures are affected, becoming friendly to the caster for 3d6+2 turns unless they make a Very Hard (Arc) save.
+- Persuasion — All creatures are affected, becoming friendly to the caster for 3d6+2 turns unless they make an Arcana 17 save.
-- Sleep — All creatures under 8+1 HD fall into a catatonic slumber.
+- Sleep — All creatures under Level 8+1 fall into a catatonic slumber.
 They cannot be awakened for 2d6+4 turns.
 - Stunning — Creatures totalling no more than 120 Hit Points are stunned for 2d6
   rounds: they are unable to act, drop anything held, and count as surprised.